Guaranteed Trajectory Tracking under Learned Dynamics with Contraction Metrics and Disturbance Estimation: Introduction

 \subsection{Related Work}

-{\bf Control theoretic methods to deal with uncertain dynamics} can be roughly classified into adaptive/robust approaches and learning-based approaches.
-Robust approaches such as $H_\infty$ control \citep{Zhou98essentials}, sliding mode control \citep{edwards1998sliding-book}, and robust/tube model predictive control (MPC) \citep{mayne2005robust-tube-mpc,mayne2014mpc-survey}, usually consider parametric uncertainties or bounded disturbances, and design controllers to achieve certain performance despite the presence of such uncertainties.
-Disturbance-observer (DOB) based control and related methods such as active disturbance rejection control (ADRC) \citep{han2009adrc} usually lump parametric uncertainties, unmodeled dynamics, and external disturbances together as a ``total disturbance'', estimate it via an observer such as DOB and extended state observer (ESO) \citep{han2009adrc}, and then compute control actions to compensate for the estimated disturbance \citep{chen2015dobc}.
-On the other hand, adaptive control methods such as model reference adaptive control (MRAC) \citep{ioannou2012robust} and \lonew adaptive control \citep{naira2010l1book} rely on online adaptation to estimate parametric or non-parametric uncertainties and use of the estimated value in the control design to provide stability and performance guarantees.
-While significant progress has been made in the linear setting, {\it trajectory tracking for nonlinear uncertain systems} with {\it transient performance guarantees} has been less successful in terms of analytical quantification, yet it is required for safety guarantees of robots and ASs.
+\blue{{\it Control design methods for uncertain systems} can be roughly classified into adaptive/robust approaches and learning-based approaches.
+Robust approaches such as $H_\infty$ control \cite{Zhou98essentials}, sliding mode control \cite{edwards1998sliding-book}, and robust/tube model predictive control (MPC) \cite{mayne2005robust-tube-mpc,mayne2014mpc-survey}, usually consider parametric uncertainties or bounded disturbances, and design controllers to achieve certain performance despite the presence of such uncertainties.
+Disturbance-observer (DOB) based control and related methods such as active disturbance rejection control (ADRC) \cite{han2009adrc} usually lump parametric uncertainties, unmodeled dynamics, and external disturbances together as a ``total disturbance'', estimate it via an observer such as DOB and extended state observer (ESO) \cite{han2009adrc}, and then compute control actions to compensate for the estimated disturbance \cite{chen2015dobc}.
+On the other hand, adaptive control methods such as model reference adaptive control (MRAC) \cite{ioannou2012robust} and \lonew adaptive control \cite{naira2010l1book} rely on online adaptation to estimate parametric or non-parametric uncertainties and use of the estimated value in the control design to provide stability and performance guarantees.
+While significant progress has been made in the linear setting, {\it trajectory tracking for nonlinear uncertain systems} with {\it transient performance guarantees} has been less successful in terms of analytical quantification, yet it is required for safety guarantees of robotic and autonomous systems. }